 How successful the dental implant will be is dependent on a number of factors including how healthy you are, how good your dental hygiene is, and the amount of stress the implant will endure in daily dental activities such as chewing while eating and drinking.
 The practice of good dental health is always advisable, regardless of whether or not you require dental implant surgery.
 No dental treatment can be guaranteed forever, but follow the advice of your dentist and your dental implants will have a long-term life expectancy.

-The risks associated with dental implant surgical procedures are the same with any invasive medical surgery, and they include the possibility of nerve injury, excessive blood loss, or both.
-Longer-term side effects (which usually tend to occur within six months of the procedure) can include infection and failed osseointegration.
-However, correct after care can help to ensure a proper recovery.
+The risks associated with dental implant surgical procedures are the same with any invasive medical surgery, and they include the possibility of nerve injury, excessive blood loss, pain, failure of the procedure or all.
+Longer-term side effects (which usually tend to occur within six months of the procedure) can include infection, gum disease, bite issues, and failed osseo-integration.
+However, correct after-care can help to ensure a proper recovery.
 Also, you can be assured that the dentists conduct every procedure within our business’s Philosophy of Care.

 For more information about the various dental implants, teeth replacement and dental implant surgery options.
 If you would like to book a professional consultation with one of our staff, please use the convenient online booking form.
 Don’t hesitate to contact us for more information, or if you can’t find the information you need on our website.